 We’ve been clear that we believe that Folate is superior to Folic Acid when it comes to perinatal supplementation.
 We’re also aware that many major organizations, including the American College of Obstetrics and Gynecology (ACOG) and Centers for Disease Control (CDC) continue to recommend the synthetic form of folate, Folic Acid.

 This disconnect has sparked a question in many of your minds, and we hear you.
 Why do these organizations recommend Folic Acid instead of Folate?
 Which is really better?
 You’re confused and not sure what to believe.
 So, we want to address this head on.

-This is all to say that, if the evidence was there--in clinical research, or the in-practice experience of our practitioner community, or in a historical context-- to include Folic Acid over Folate, we would have done so!
+This is all to say that, if the clinical research, or the in-practice experience of our practitioner community, or historical context showed that synthetic Folic Acid was preferable to the active form of Folate (Methylfolate), we would have utilized it.
 In fact, doing so would have been the far cheaper option.
 But the evidence isn’t there.
-And in fact, there is a large and growing body of evidence suggesting that excess Folic Acid (caused by poor absorption of the synthetic form) can build up and remain unmetabolized in the body.
+There is a large and growing body of evidence suggesting that Methylfolate is effective in raising maternal folate status, and that excess Folic Acid (caused by poor absorption of the synthetic form) can build up and remain unmetabolized in the body.
 This is worrisome for mama and baby, as we’ll get into in further detail.

 A Quick Refresher